Jarosław Dąbrowski (film)

-Jarosław Dąbrowski is a Polish historical film about Jarosław Dąbrowski.
+Jarosław Dąbrowski is a Polish historical film directed by Bohdan Poręba about Jarosław Dąbrowski.
 It was released in 1976.

 Plot

 The biographical film tells the story of Jarosław Dąbrowski, a national hero of Poland and a revolutionary in both Poland and France.

 Dąbrowski was sentenced to death for his active role in the 1863 Polish uprising, a punishment later commuted to fifteen years of hard labor.
 Escaping from prison, he fled to France, where he became a leading figure in the Paris Commune, commanding its armed forces during the events of 1871.

 Dąbrowski ultimately met his end on the barricades, solidifying his legacy as a symbol of revolutionary resistance and sacrifice.